BerlinUnited/berlinunited.github.io/docs/naoth_tools/cvat.md

     Move used models to models.naoth.de

 The code for our models we use for auto annotation can be found at the [CVAT Models](https://github.com/BerlinUnited/cvat_models) repo.
-Currently the models must be deployed on the same server as the CVAT label tool.
+Currently, the models must be deployed on the same server as the CVAT label tool.
 All further details can be found inside the repository.

 ----
 ### Docker and GPU